eXascaleInfolab/recimpute/README.md

 ___
 ## Reproducibility

+- Make sure that you compute the average results over multiple runs.
+- We have disabled the two datasets MixedShapesRegularTrain and MixedShapesSmallTrain (lines 78 and 79 in Config/datasets_config.yaml), as we could not upload them to Zenodo because of their size.
 - You can reproduce the results of specific experiments, including those of the baselines, by running the Python scripts from within the
 `Experiments` folder.
-- Make sure that you compute the average results over multiple runs
-- We have disabled the two datasets MixedShapesRegularTrain and MixedShapesSmallTrain (lines 78 and 79 in Config/datasets_config.yaml) because we could not upload them to zenodo

 ___